regoeric5/EHR-Machine-Learning-Cardiovascular-Disease-Predictor-/README.md

 ## 🙏 Acknowledgments

 I would like to express my sincere gratitude to:
-- **Dr. Ebelechukwu Nwafor** - Research advisor, for the invaluable guidance and support throughout this project
+- **Dr. Ebelechukwu Nwafor** - for the invaluable guidance and support throughout this project
 ---

 ---

-**Last Updated**: October 2025
-  README Available